CERTCC/Vultron/docs/index.md

     In the future, we plan to include how-to guides to help you use Vultron, but for now it is focused on guidance for potential implementers of Vultron.

-!!! info inline end "Vultron Reference"
+!!! info inline end "Vultron Protocol Reference"

-    The [Reference](reference/index.md) section includes the formal Vultron protocol specification, crosswalks the protocol with other related standards and protocols, etc.
+    The [Reference](reference/index.md) section includes the formal Vultron Protocol specification, crosswalks the protocol with other related standards and protocols, etc.
     In the future, we plan to include other reference information about Vultron, including code documentation.

 We are in the process of documenting the Vultron CVD Protocol as we work towards a prototype implementation.
-We are using the [Diátaxis Framework](https://diataxis.fr/) to organize our documentation into four main categories, oriented around the different ways that people might need to learn about and use the Vultron protocol.
+We are using the [Diátaxis Framework](https://diataxis.fr/) to organize our documentation into four main categories, oriented around the different ways that people might need to learn about and use the Vultron Protocol.

 Our current focus is on the [Understanding Vultron](topics/background/index.md) section, which describes the protocol in detail.